 Heading for university to study engineering?
 You could win a £3,000 bursary from The REACT Foundation plus an extra £1,000 for those studying Mechanical Engineering courtesy of IMechE West Cumbria Branch.

-If you are planning to head for university, why not apply for the REACT Foundation Bursary Award - The Foundation will pay you up to £3,000 in cash, - all you have to do is write a short personal statement (you have probably written this already for your UCAS form).
+If you are planning to head for university, why not apply for the REACT Foundation Bursary Award - The Foundation could pay you up to £3,000 in cash, - all you have to do is write a short personal statement (you have probably written this already for your UCAS form).

 In addition IMechE West Cumbria branch has offered a bursary of £1,000 to a student heading for university to study mechanical engineering.
 There is no extra work involved.
 If you plan on studying Mechanical Engineering at university just put 'Yes' into the Mechanical bursary award options box on the Application form.